The Weight of a Canon:

 To many, it emits a very distinct signal.
 Disabled bodies are a social indication of a cure not yet found, of a fetal screening process not yet perfected, of an imminent antiquity, or, worse, of a problem that will eventually be solved.
-Just as the king was the physical embodiment of the power and laws of the Ancien Régime or the criminal’s twisted tortured body carried the truth of his delinquency, the disabled possess a signifying element of abandonment.
+Just as the king was the physical embodiment of the power and laws of the Ancien Régime or the criminal’s twisted tortured body carried the truth of his delinquency, disabled subjects possess a signifying element of abandonment.
 For Gilles Deleuze, disability acts as the “model” for the institutionalization of abandonment:

 The Specter of Disability:

-Always at the boundaries of the Anthropos, the disabled seem to hold the position of being constitutionally nonhuman, in both a metaphysical and an aesthetical capacity.
+Always at the boundaries of the Anthropos, disabled bodies seem to hold the position of being constitutionally nonhuman, in both a metaphysical and an aesthetical capacity.
 When one focuses their attention on the political representation of disability, one will notice that discussions pertaining to disability are never about variance in modes of being – they are about lack, an eerie lack.
 From cognitive aberrances to physical abnormalities, the “identity” of disability is one of fundamental insufficiency.
 This fundamental insufficiency spans far beyond just mere physical capacity, it is an ontological insufficiency.
 It is an error incased in flesh.
 A disabled person is to be deemed insufficiently “human” – monstrous.
 However, in this state of monstrosity, it lingers in almost every apparatus.
-The disabled are at the boundary of the Anthropos.
+Disabled subjects are at the boundary of the Anthropos.
 Yet, in their abandonment, they become recentered as a conceptual ghost.
 Their abandonment is the result of a very particular terror.
 This specter haunts all technologies tasked with the administrating of life.
 The ever-present threat of a disabled future is the ghost in the machine.
 It is a ghost that haunts nearly all biopolitical activity.

 Furthermore, it is at the limit.
 It must be brought in; some extension must be made.
 The extentionist approach of liberal politics fails those with disabilities time and time again.
 The incorporation of disability into the humanist framework, one based in the synchronicity and unity of bodies, would certainly shatter it.
 Disability breaks essential physiological links that hold up the most pristine armatures of the notion of the “universal man”.